google/sandboxed-api/oss-internship-2020/sapi_lodepng/README.md

 Even if many of the functions from the library can be sandboxed, there are some that are not supported (those which have `std::vector` parameters, overloaded functions etc.).
 If you really need these functions, a solution is to implement a custom library that wraps around these functions in order to make them compatible.

+## Patches

+In the **patches** folder there is a patch file that adds **extern "C"** to the required functions in the header file in order to sandbox them.
+This patch is applied automatically during the build phase.

 ## Build

 First, run `git submodule update --init --recursive` to update submodules.